Shantom/DailyDungeon/README.md

 ## Components

+The details of Daily Dungeon Alexa skill components mentioned in section [Amazon Alexa](Amazon Alexa) are as follows.

 ### Manifest

-The following is some key metadata in my manifest, which is actually in JSON format.
+The following is some key metadata in the manifest, which is described using JSON.

 - Publishing Information
   - locales/en-US